11 Ways To Recognize Manipulative Apology Patterns

 7. Encourage Accountability

-Push those responsible to accept ownership for what they have done.
+Push those responsible to accept ownership of what they have done.
 To truly apologise, one must accept complete responsibility.
 Try saying, “I need to hear that you understand what you did wrong and why it affected me the way it did.”

 8. Request a Specified Adjustment